Frequently asked questions

 What is the rate for my boat ?

-You can consult and download the port’s tariffs on our website.
-Rates depend on the overall length and width of the vessel and the mooring area.
+- You can view and download the port fees on our website.
+The fees are based on the vessel’s overall length and width, as well as the berthing area.

 Do the rates include all services ?